audreyHa/MusicJournal/README.md

 Musicians of all levels can greatly improve their musical skills by recording themselves playing a song and listening back to it.
 However, when musicians have many recordings and a busy schedule, organizing and finding recordings can be a difficult and time-consuming task.
 MusiCord is an app designed for all musicians, whether they’re students, teachers, or professionals, who wish to record themselves playing musical pieces and also organize them quickly and easily according to their preferred categories.

 ## Privacy Policy
-MusiCord incorporates a light-weight analytical tool called <b>Answers</b> (refer to [this document](https://answers.io/img/onepager/privacy.pdf) for detailed privacy policy).
-This service is used to track how many times all users land on different screens.
-Data regarding your personal information (including name, gender, contact information, location) will not be collected.
-Your identity will not be linked to any of the observed behaviors.
+MusiCord incorporates Google Analytics for Firebase or Firebase Analytics: an analytics service provided by Google LLC.
+In order to understand Google's use of Data, see Google's policy on
+[“How Google uses data when you use our partners' sites or apps"] (https://www.google.com/policies/privacy/partners/)

+Firebase Analytics may share Data with other tools provided by Firebase, such as Crash Reporting, Authentication, Remote Config or Notifications.

+Personal Data collected by MusiCord through Firebase:
+*Geography/region
+*Usage data
+*Number of users
+*Number of sessions
+*Session duration
+*iPhone type
+*Application opens
+*Application updates
+*First launches

-The only purpose of collecting user behavior data for this version is to improve user experience and guide development for the next release.
+The only purpose of MusiCord collecting user behavior data for this version is to improve user experience and guide development for the next release.
 If you do not wish to participate and help the app (and me) better understand your needs, you are always welcome to come back and install a later version.

-All data regarding your recordings and recording information is stored locally on your phone.
-No third party (including me!) has access to your personal data or content stored in this app.
+All of your recordings are stored locally on your phone.
+No third party (including me!) has access to the recordings you store in this app.

 If you have any questions, please feel free to contact me at musicordmobileapp@gmail.com!

 Happy MusiCording!
 Sincerely,
 Audrey Ha

 ## Author